 It may not have all the features that your Clementine and Amarok may have.
-Still, Lollypop does offer features that you’d mostly expect in a music player, and then some.
+Still, Lollypop offers features that you’d mostly expect in a music player, and then some.
 You can browse your collection and search for a particular title, as well as fetch album artwork and lyrics from the internet.
 I have used many music players before but none has made manually changing the Album art as easy as Lollypop Music Player.
-It can do it automatically too as well as fetch artist information from the Internet.
+It can do it automatically too and fetch artist information from the Internet.

 Also see: How to Create Bootable Ubuntu USB Drive on Windows

 There’s a party mode that can be enabled just as easily as doing anything else on the music player.
-When enabled, it enables the dark theme on Lollypop Music Player and automatically plays a playlist of … well, songs suited for a party.
-There’s also a full-screen mode to let you enjoy your music sitting far away on your couch or your bed.
+When enabled, it turns on the dark theme on Lollypop Music Player and automatically plays a playlist of songs suited for a party.
+There’s also a full-screen mode to let you enjoy your music sitting far away on your couch or bed.
 It displays a blank screen with a large Album art, Artist name, Song name, Album name, and media controls but nothing else.
 The player also has HiDPI support and native support for replay gain.

 Features